AbrahamWebcoln/running-web-app/README.md

 # running-web-app
-Internal members can notify others if they are going for a run
+I'm from a small town near Brooklyn, Iowa, where Mollie Tibbetts was killed while on a run.
+My wife is part of a Women's college, and a lot of the young ladys run alone.
+I'm developing a web app that allows internal members to notify others that they are going for a run.